Connect with us

 Moore has ruled out going back to Corona full time due to health concerns.
 Her house flooded in 2011.
 She said a subsequent flood three years ago took out her well and water treatment system.
 Since then, the property hasn’t had running water.

-She’s to get onto the water system of nearby Joiner, Arkansas.
+She’s trying to get onto the water system of nearby Joiner, Arkansas.
 If that happened, she and her family could spend more time on the island and upkeep the decaying home.

 According to Moore, this would cost thousands.
 She said she has been unable to get help from Tipton County.